The Wolf Man (franchise): Universal Monsters film series (1941–1948)

-Further crossovers, remake and reboots (1950s–present)
+Remake and reboot (2010–present)

-In March 2006, Universal Pictures announced the remake of The Wolf Man with Puerto Rican actor Benicio del Toro, a huge fan of the original and collector of Wolf Man memorabilia, in the lead role, who was "cast for his resemblance to Lon Chaney, Jr., with his clouded, thick features and his air of suffering".
+In March 2006, Universal Pictures announced the remake of The Wolf Man with Puerto Rican actor Benicio del Toro, a huge fan of the original and collector of Wolf Man memorabilia, in the lead role, who was "cast for his resemblance to Lon Chaney Jr., with his clouded, thick features and his air of suffering".
 Lawrence is depicted as an "Anglo-Indian, which explains his complexion, and the film notes that he was educated in America, to explain his accent".
 Screenwriter Andrew Kevin Walker was attached to the screenplay, developing the original film's story to include additional characters as well as plot points that would take advantage of modern visual effects.
 Del Toro also looked towards Werewolf of London and The Curse of the Werewolf for inspiration.

 In February 2007, director Mark Romanek was attached to helm The Wolfman.
 Romanek's original vision was to "infuse a balance of cinema in a popcorn movie scenario": "When there’s a certain amount of money involved, these things make studios and producers a little nervous.
 They don’t necessarily understand it or they feel that the balance will swing too far to something esoteric, and we could never come to an agreement on the right balance for that type of thing.
 Ultimately it made more sense for them to find a director that was gonna fulfill their idea of the film that they wanted, and we just sort of parted ways".
 In January 2008, Romanek left the project because of creative differences.
 Brett Ratner emerged as a frontrunner to replace Romanek, but the studio also met with Frank Darabont, James Mangold and Joe Johnston.
 They were also interested in Bill Condon, and Martin Campbell was interested.
 Johnston was hired to direct on in February, and the film's shooting schedule and budget remained as intended.
 Johnston hired David Self to rewrite the script.